Unidocs1/sphinx_repo_manager/source/getting_started/install/onprem_helm.rst

 **Time to Complete: 10 minutes**

-This article details the steps to install the AcceleratXR platform to an on-premises Kubernetes cluster using Helm.
+This article details the steps to install the Xsolla Backend engine to an on-premises Kubernetes cluster using Helm.
 Before you begin make sure that all :doc:`pre-requisites <prerequisites>` have been installed and configured correctly.

 Chart Repository
 ================

-AcceleratXR maintains its own Helm repository containing all the official Helm charts.
+Xsolla Backend maintains its own Helm repository containing all the official Helm charts.
 Add the repository and dependencies with the following commands.

 .. code-block:: bash